Where to Stay in London – The Best Places for First Timers!

 Are you planning a city trip to London?
 Cool!
 You’re going to love the city.
 But finding a hotel in London can be really overwhelming – especially if it’s your first time in London.
-In this post, our London expert Friederike will show you the best places to stay in London and share her hotel tips with you.
+In this post, we will show you the best places to stay in London and share our hotel tips with you.

-Every city trip starts with a few key questions, and London is no exception: Where’s the best place to stay in London?
+Every city trip starts with a few key questions, and London is no exception: Where to stay in London?
 Which neighborhood should you choose for your hotel?
 And what do you need to keep in mind when looking for accommodation in London?

 In this post, we’ll show you which neighborhoods in London are the best places to stay and give you our best tips for finding a hotel in London.
 For each of the neighborhoods featured here, we’ll also be sharing our personal hotel recommendations tailored to every budget.